How to budget for student life in Finland

 Students who want to save money could bring a packed lunch to campus.
 Microwaves are available to students in the Lähde Library and other shared areas in departments.

 To save money, take advantage of the many free or low-cost tours organised by the student union JYY, study clubs, residence committees, and other social organisations in Jyväskylä.
-You can also take advantage or even get actively involved in student associations like ESN and IDESCO.
+You can also take advantage of or even get actively involved in student associations like ESN and IDESCO.

-Check out also student-led clubs like the Taideklubi (art club), or clubs in the student villages that are usually for free.
+Check out also student-led clubs like the Taideklubi (art club), or clubs in the student villages that are usually free.

 Expenses differ – save a bit extra too